 From time to time, we like to review some of the books available for parents of college students.
 There is a wealth of literature available to help parents cope with the transition to college and the changes that occur throughout the college years.
 We’ve created lists of recommended reading, and there is something for everyone.
 Check out our Resources and Tools page for suggestions.

-The Happiest Kid on Campus: A Parent’s Guide to the Very Best College Experience (for You and Your Child) is 600 pages chock full of useful information for parents about to send their student off to college.
+The Naked Roommate: For Parents Only: A Parent’s Guide to the New College Experience is 600 pages chock full of useful information for parents about to send their student off to college.
 Don’t be fooled by the author’s lighthearted tone (fun to read).
 Parents will find a wealth of wisdom contained in this book that will help you and your student prepare for what is about to come.
 The book is chatty and entertaining – and has a practical and useful index to help you in those college “emergencies.”